latticehr/reflare/README.md

 ## Contributing

 We welcome contributions!
 If you have ideas for improvements or have found a bug, please feel free to open an issue or submit a pull request.

+## Contributor License Agreement

+By contributing to Reflare, you agree to the terms of our Contributor License Agreement (CLA) outlined [here](CLA_DOCUMENT.md).
+This agreement helps ensure that your contributions are used in a manner consistent with the project's goals and legal requirements.

+Why a CLA?
+A CLA clarifies the rights you, as a contributor, are granting to us, the maintainers of Reflare.
+It ensures that you understand your rights and agree to share your contributions under the same license as the project.
+This helps us maintain the project's open-source nature.

+How to Agree to the CLA
+When you submit a pull request, you are implicitly acknowledging and agreeing to the terms of the CLA.
+This is a standard practice to protect you, the project, and users of the project.
+It ensures that the contributions can be freely used while protecting your rights as a contributor.

+Questions or Concerns?
+If you have any questions or concerns about the CLA, please open an issue for discussion before making a contribution.